Skip to content

 Susan Lacefield

-Perfect Planner won the 3 V’s Business Innovation Award for its software solution that uses artificial intelligence to automatically generates daily "to-do lists" for material planners/buyers.
+Perfect Planner won the 3 V’s Business Innovation Award for its software solution that uses artificial intelligence to automatically generate daily "to-do lists" for material planners/buyers.
 All the “to-do’s” are ranked in order of criticality.
 The solution also uses advanced analytics to understand and address inventory shortages and surpluses.

 The two other finalists for the Business Innovation Award were AutoScheduler AI, a predictive warehouse optimization platform, and Davinci Micro Fulfillment, which provides a micro fulfillment service out of a network for small distribution centers across the United States.